 Also, determine the range and location at which you intend to launch the product.
 A startup would typically only have the confidence to start their distribution small and increase it in time.
 This seems like the best approach to go about it, as it reduces the accompanying risks.

 For more check out the Types of Research Methods to Launch a Successful Startup.

 Why is Understanding the Market and Product Iterations Necessary for Making a Good Software Product?

 It is imperative that you understand the severity behind this, as software product failures due to improper market research and insufficient iterations are all too common.

 For instance, one such incident that hit the news headlines in 2017 was when a Frenchman sued Uber as his wife discovered his affair with his lover through a bug within the app.

 Such incidents decrease your software product’s credibility and are not situations that can be reversed, especially for startups.

 Thus, strategically initiating the right ways to develop your product and conducting frequent checks guarantees you incomparable product development success.

-At Neoito, we have years of experience assisting startup founders with all kinds of startup product development issues.
-Be it prototyping, MVP development, or product redevelopment, we have hired competent experts trained to act according to your needs.
+At NeoITO, we have years of experience assisting startup founders with all kinds of startup product development issues.
+Be it prototyping, MVP development, or product development, we have hired competent experts trained to act according to your needs.